Shared posts

 Note: we have used The Mifflin-St Jeor Equation to create this calculator!
 [1]

-For every person, the number of required calories for bulking up daily is different, especially when you factor in how much you move, fidget, and how much weight you need to gain:
+For every person, the number of required calories for bulking up daily is different.
+You need to factor in your age, your height, your current weight, how much you move and fidget throughout the day, and how much weight you want to gain:

 So, track your calories using something like MyFitnessPal over a few days and get an average.